JackZ00/Online-Retail-Data-Set-from-UCI-ML-repo/README.md

 Purchase Cycle:
 Most retained customers had purchase cycles between 15-70 days.
 It is recommended to send out information about promotional activities every 30 days to encourage customers to make repeat purchases.

+## Source
+Dr Daqing Chen, Director: Public Analytics group. chend '@' lsbu.ac.uk, School of Engineering, London South Bank University, London SE1 0AA, UK.

+## Attribute Information:
+InvoiceNo: Invoice number.
+Nominal, a 6-digit integral number uniquely assigned to each transaction.
+If this code starts with letter 'c', it indicates a cancellation.
+StockCode: Product (item) code.
+Nominal, a 5-digit integral number uniquely assigned to each distinct product.
+Description: Product (item) name.
+Nominal.
+Quantity: The quantities of each product (item) per transaction.
+Numeric.
+InvoiceDate: Invice Date and time.
+Numeric, the day and time when each transaction was generated.
+UnitPrice: Unit price.
+Numeric, Product price per unit in sterling.
+CustomerID: Customer number.
+Nominal, a 5-digit integral number uniquely assigned to each customer.
+Country: Country name.
+Nominal, the name of the country where each customer resides.

+## Relevant Papers:
+The evolution of direct, data and digital marketing, Richard Webber, Journal of Direct, Data and Digital Marketing Practice (2013) 14, 291â€“309.
+Clustering Experiments on Big Transaction Data for Market Segmentation, Ashishkumar Singh, Grace Rumantir, Annie South, Blair Bethwaite, Proceedings of the 2014 International Conference on Big Data Science and Computing.
+A decision-making framework for precision marketing, Zhen You, Yain-Whar Si, Defu Zhang, XiangXiang Zeng, Stephen C.H.
+Leung c, Tao Li, Expert Systems with Applications, 42 (2015) 3357â€“3367.

+## Citation Request:
+Daqing Chen, Sai Liang Sain, and Kun Guo, Data mining for the online retail industry: A case study of RFM model-based customer segmentation using data mining, Journal of Database Marketing and Customer Strategy Management, Vol. 19, No. 3, pp. 197â€“208, 2012 (Published online before print: 27 August 2012. doi: 10.1057/dbm.2012.17).